bird-house/birdhouse-deploy-image-updater/README.md

 # Advantages

 - Not dependent on Github API, since abstracted in `hub`
-- Does not require a running docker instance
+- Does not require a running docker instance to manage docker image updates

 # Limitations